Breed Standards : Gun Dog Group : Weimaraner

 Musculature is well-developed.

 HIND LEGS - Long and sinewy with well defined muscles and clearly visible tendons.
 Well angulated at the stifle.
+Removal of rear dewclaws is customary but not mandatory.

 Serious Fault: Cow hocks.